Gayathri-Guduru/amr-pipeline/README.md

 ## Merge both the pipelines.
 1. Created a new subworkflow ```input_train_data.nf``` for ```merge_snps.nf``` and ```gene_filtering.nf``` as the outputs of these along with snp_input_N.transposed.csv.gz, pheno.csv file are provided as input for the next process for ```prep_training.nf```
 2. Now, the combine_features_train_models.nf subworkflow runs prep_train_data and train_models scripts.

+## Testing the pipelines on multiple datasets before merging into main branch